 Whether you’ve just blown out the candles on your retirement cake or you’re a few years in, retirement offers the perfect time to try something new.
 Why not make a little extra cash in the process?
 And while you’re at it, why not become your own boss?
+Read on to learn what kinds of jobs are the best jobs for retirees.

-Become a Dog Sitter on Rover
+Become a dog sitter on Rover

-Become a Tasker on TaskRabbit
+Become a tasker on TaskRabbit

 Perfect for a Jack/Jill of All Trades (or Jack/Jill of a Specific Trade), TaskRabbit allows you to list your services on their website.
 You can offer everything from house cleaning to bartending, and clients can contact you directly from the site.